-There is wide variety in the duties performed by a Product Manager.
+There is wide variety in a Product Manager’s skills and duties.
 They might manage the product inventory, or organize marketing of the new product, or even run product testing to ensure its safety.
-Their job is to fully oversee the lifecycle of a particular product from launch to successful sale.
+Their job is to fully oversee the life cycle of a particular product from launch to successful sale.
 Consider them the Kings and Queens — or CEOs of a particular product.

 Product Manager Skills Needed

 A Product Manager role requires strong leadership, as they lead a team of developers, engineers, and/or marketing executives to create the next successful product launch.
 Balancing the diverse needs of the group and a complicated timeline of tasks, a Product Manager requires finesse as well as stress management and organizational skills.
 Collaboration, teamwork and communication are key to the release of a new product.
 The Product Manager must also have better follow through than anyone else.
 In the case of a website or app, Product Managers must have a range of technological and analytical skills, balanced by their abilities to build stakeholder relationships.

 There is a creative element to this work; the Product Manager must have a sense of what will sell in the marketplace, as well as a sense of consumer behaviors.
 Evaluating market trends and understanding the approach of competitors is a part of this role.